philip-stuckey/Ascent-Optimization.jl/README.md

 This method is slower than some of the reinforcment learning runs, but as long as the code can deal with singularities (which I do by just backtracking whenever the change in reward becomes negative), it can consistantly match performance with the best reinforcement learning runs.

+## Real time control.
+(WIP)
+My plan is to use the KOS (kerbal operating system) mod to control the ship using a machine learning model.
+I haven't decided if I want to have it send telemetry over telnet to a julia script, which sends commands back to the ship, or if I want to try to run the model in kos.

+Ultimatly, is the round-trip lag small enough that I don't have to write cubic spline interpolation in what is essentially kerbal-basic.

 ## Results (WIP)

 ### Small Panet, No atmosphere